 It depends on how carefully you complete your returns.

-According to the IRS, only about 1 percent of U.S. taxpayers on average face an income tax audit each year, but that number is growing for some groups (namely those earning more than $200,000 annually).
+According to the IRS, only about 0.5 percent of U.S. taxpayers faced an income tax audit for their 2016 tax returns, though the percentage can be higher for some groups (namely those earning more than $200,000 annually).
 And experts say there are certain filing mistakes that put you at a greater risk of getting audited, as well as paying an unnecessarily high tax bill.

 Here are five of the most common and costly blunders, and how to avoid them this year.